yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 ![image](https://user-images.githubusercontent.com/59663734/138827209-ed7fb20b-693a-491c-86fa-14075ee61422.png)

-At the end, our goal will be to fully automate the AC Department with little human intervention.
-A proposed workflow would be as such:
+At the end, our goal will be to fully automate the QC Department with little human intervention.
+A proposed overview of the workflow would be as such:

 ![image](https://user-images.githubusercontent.com/59663734/138827466-a18dc72b-3558-4ebd-abb7-4c5a26d93892.png)